 Kids get the visual satisfaction of watching their account numbers go up while secretly learning the value of saving toward a goal.
-PiggyBot is not actually tied to any bank accounts so, when the goal is reached, parents paying up is all on the honor system.
+PiggyBot is not actually tied to any bank accounts, so when the goal is reached parents paying up is all on the honor system.

-Think of Bankaroo as a full-fledged bank simulation wrapped in a colorful, game-like package.
+Available on iOS, Android, Windows and Amazon platforms, Bankaroo is a full-fledged bank simulation wrapped in a colorful, game-like package.
 Using the free app, kids can create virtual bank accounts in order to keep up with their available funds, allowance income and savings goals.
-The free kids app even incorporates semi-realistic bank features — for example, allowances can be set up as recurring payments.
+The app even incorporates real-world features of online banking.
+Allowances, for example, can be set up as recurring payments.
 Bankaroo also doles out fun virtual badges as rewards.

 In Spree, kid players are contestants on a game show — hosted, naturally, by a talking cartoon pig.
 Kids begin the game show with a set amount of money that they can save, invest, spend or donate throughout the game.
 Each choice comes with a bite-sized mini-game in which kids can earn more or lose some of their money.
 Funds can even be affected by unexpected events, for better or worse.
 The game serves a sneaky way to teach children about the possible financial effects of their spending habits.

 Check Your Spending: 17 Biggest Budgeting Mistakes You’re Making

 FamZoo is a financial tracking app that uses real money to help develop and improve the spending habits of children of all ages — and its aptly chosen slogan is “preparing kids for the financial jungle.”